Creating internship opportunities: showing employers the value in humanities and social sciences

 I teach a module on data analysis and philosophical reasoning to hundreds of students each semester.
 With so many students under my charge, I was inspired by the idea that education is more than just about imparting knowledge.
 Rather, it is about facilitating growth in one’s students by providing them with opportunities for challenge and development.

 As a result, I decided it would be worthwhile to experiment with an internship module where I approach employers, explain the value my students can bring to their organisation and ask them to offer temporary roles not typically filled by humanities and social sciences majors.
-A model designed to be mutually beneficial to both employers and students.
+The model is designed to be mutually beneficial to both employers and students.

 Here are my key lessons in how to do this: